Family Camp at Camp Pinnacle

 Can my family leave the property during family camp?

-You are free to come and go as you please, but our on-camp standards also apply off-camp in that we expect families to be good health advocates in our community and maintain appropriate social distancing measures.
+You are free to come and go as you please.
 Please let us know if you are leaving camp and missing a meal so we have accurate numbers for mealtimes and general safety.
 Children cannot be left at Camp Pinnacle without at least one parent or guardian present.

 Are there any other camp policies?